 In the government-wide financial statements, fixed assets are accounted for as capital assets.
-Capital assets purchased or acquired with an original cost of \$500 or more are valued at historical cost, or estimated historical cost if actual is unavailable, except for donated capital assets which are recorded at their estimated fair value at the date of donation.
+Capital assets purchased or acquired with an original cost of \$400 or more and a useful life greater than one year are valued at historical cost, or estimated historical cost if actual is unavailable, except for donated capital assets which are recorded at their estimated fair value at the date of donation.
 Additions, improvements and other capital outlays that significantly extend the useful life of an asset are capitalized.
 Other costs incurred for repairs and maintenance are expensed as incurred.